pingcap/docs-cn/tools/dm/practice.md

 ## Step 5: Check the data synchronization task

-If you need to check the task state or whether a certain data synchronization task is running in the DM cluster, run the following command in the dmctl directory:
+If you need to check the task state or whether a certain data synchronization task is running in the DM cluster, run the following command in dmctl:

 ```bash
 query-status